mk815/smqa-29-scientific-conference-organization-assistant/README.md

   - Go to project -> properties -> Java Build Path -> Libraries -> Classpath -> Add External JARs -> Apply
 # Execution
   1. SG2-2: Create user Organizer
+     - you have to select the option -> 2.
+Signup as Organizer
      - you have to input organizer username and password
      - organizer's username and password will be stored in organizer_credentials.txt file in the format of username:password
   2. SG2-4: Create user Speaker
+     - you have to select the options -> 1.
+Login as Organizer -> 2.
+Add Speaker
      - you have to input speaker username and password
      - speaker's username and password will be stored in speakers.txt file in the format of username:password
   3. SG2-5: Create user Attendee
+     - you have to select the options -> 1.
+Login as Organizer -> 1.
+Add Attendee
      - you have to input attendee username and password
      - attendee's username and password will be stored in the attendees.txt file in the format of username:password
   4. SG2-13: Send Invitation to Sponsor
+     - you have to select the options -> 1.
+Login as Organizer -> 8.
+Send invitation to sponser
      - you have to input sponser email-id and message
      - sponser will get email from 'manikantakallakuri143@gmail.com'
   5. SG2-6: Able to track Speakers
+      - you have to select the options -> 1.
+Login as Organizer -> 3.
+Track Speakers
       - list the all number of speaker's username along with count will be displayed
   6. SG2-3: Able to track Attendees
+      - you have to select the options -> 1.
+Login as Organizer -> 4.
+Track Attendees
       - list the all number of attendee's username along with count will be displayed
   7. SG2-8: Able to delete Speaker
+      you have to select the options -> 1.
+Login as Organizer -> 6.
+Delete Speaker
      - you have to input speaker username that you want to delete
   8. SG2-7: Able to delete Attendee
+      - you have to select the options -> 1.
+Login as Organizer -> 5.
+Delete Attendee
      - you have to input attendee username that you want to delete
   9. SG2-14: Show Attendees and Speakers
+      - you have to select the options -> 1.
+Login as Organizer -> 7.
+Show all Speakers, Attendees
       - list the all number of speaker's username and attendee's username along with count will be displayed
   10. SG2-22: Graphical representation of Attendees
+      - - you have to select the options -> 4.
+Login as Speaker -> 4.
+Show visualization of no.of attendees
       - a pie chart contains attendees count will be display in a new window
   11. SG2-17: Graphical representation of speakers & Attendees
+      - you have to select the options -> 1.
+Login as Organizer -> 11.
+Show Attendees & Speakers count visualization
       - a bar chart contains at attendees count ans speaker count will be displayed in a new window
   12. SG2-16: Send updates to Attendee
+      - you have to select the options -> 1.
+Login as Organizer -> 10.
+Send Update to Attendee
       - you have to input attendee email-id and update message
       - attendee will get email from 'manikantakallakuri143@gmail.com'